1D10T1C-STUD10S/more-to-explore/docs/structures>dungeons.md

 ## 3. Mesa Mining Outpost

-   The backbone of the Illager empire, these rare outposts provide the abundant ressources that are forged into the strongest of Illager weapons and supply the empires forges with the lumber and ores used to satiate their Crucibles.
+   The backbone of the Illager empire, these rare outposts provide the abundant resources that are forged into the mightiest of arms and supply the empire's forges with the lumber and precious ores used to satiate their voracious Crucibles.

 ***Difficulty***: end-game